Semigroup approach to the sign problem in quantum Monte Carlo simulations: Definitions And Useful Facts

 Specially, let us consider strict contraction elements, which remain strict contractions when multiplied by any semigroup elements.
-In strict contraction case $g^{\dagger}\eta g-\eta<0$, which implies that $\eta X_{0}<0$ and $g$ cannot have eigenvalues of magnitude $1$.
+In the strict contraction case $g^{\dagger}\eta g-\eta<0$, which implies that $\eta X_{0}<0$ and $g$ cannot have eigenvalues of magnitude $1$.
+This means $\det\left(I+g\right)\neq0$, which we use in the following section to construct sign-problem-free semigroups.